vivekgidmare/Circular-Progress-Ring/README.md

-I have also added widget for acivity indicator
+I have also added widget for activity indicator.